bboxy/bitfire/readme.txt

 link_load_next_double		;loads one file wth on the fly decompression and a second one raw and decompresses it afterwards under i/o.
-In fact we can load a huge file under i/o this way, by simply splitting it up link_decomp			;decompress last file being loaded (or file the pointers point to, see macros) link_decomp_under_io		;decompress last file being loaded under i/o link_frame_count		;the frame-counter that is bumbed each frame link_player			;a base irq within the resident part that can be used while loading, so no previous handler is overwritten, and music continues playing. link_music_addr			;address of the music call that can be changed if a new song is loaded and located at a different location. link_music_play			;the music play routine that should be called once per frame, to keep music playing and frame-counter counting.
+In fact we can load a huge file under i/o this way, by simply splitting it up link_decomp			;decompress last file being loaded (or file the pointers point to, see macros) link_decomp_under_io		;decompress last file being loaded under i/o link_frame_count		;the frame-counter that is bumped each frame link_player			;a base irq within the resident part that can be used while loading, so no previous handler is overwritten, and music continues playing. link_music_addr			;address of the music call that can be changed if a new song is loaded and located at a different location. link_music_play			;the music play routine that should be called once per frame, to keep music playing and frame-counter counting.